thkox/current-topics-of-software-engineering_2023-smart-alert-server/README.md

 ## Project Overview

-The Smart Alert Backend is the core system that processes emergency reports and manages notifications for the Smart Alert mobile app.
-It is designed to collect reports from users, rank incidents based on severity and user proximity, and push location-based alerts to citizens using Firebase Cloud Messaging (FCM).
-The backend uses Google Cloud services to ensure scalability and reliability in real-time data processing and communication during emergencies.
+The **Smart Alert Backend** is a team assignment designed as the core system that powers the [Smart Alert Android App](https://github.com/thkox/current-topics-of-software-engineering_2023-smart-alert), developed for the "Current Topics of Software Engineering - Mobile Software" course, offered in the 7th semester of the 2023-2024 academic year at the University of Piraeus, Department of Informatics.
+The backend handles emergency reports submitted by users, ranks incidents based on severity and proximity, and sends location-based alerts to citizens in real-time using Firebase Cloud Messaging (FCM).

-This project was developed as part of the 7th-semester coursework for the "Modern Topics in Software Technology - Mobile Software" class at the University of Piraeus, Department of Informatics (Academic Year 2023-2024).
+The backend ensures the scalability and reliability of the Smart Alert system, enabling real-time data processing and communication during emergencies.
+It integrates with the mobile app to deliver notifications, manage user data, and facilitate incident validation by employees (civil protection role).

 ## Course Information